Grsmto/scroll-snap-carousel/README.md

 # Scroll Snap Carousel

 Scroll Snap Carousel is a helper to enhance the native [CSS Scroll Snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap) experience.
-If you ever wanted to use CSS Scroll Snap to create a carousel but where missing basic features like "active dots" indicator and drag scroll, this is for you!
+If you ever wanted to use CSS Scroll Snap to create a carousel but were missing basic features like "active dots" indicator and drag scroll, this is for you!

 ## :warning: This project is a WIP!